Ken Dilger

 Kenneth Ray Dilger (born February 2, 1971) is an American former professional football player who was a tight end in the National Football League (NFL) for the Indianapolis Colts and Tampa Bay Buccaneers.
-Dilger played college football at Illinois.
+Dilger played college football for the Illinois Fighting Illini.

 Early life

 Ken Dilger was raised in Mariah Hill in Spencer County, Indiana.
 He attended Heritage Hills High School in Lincoln City, Indiana, where he played quarterback on the football team.
 As a senior, Dilger threw for a school-record 2,005 yards and 23 touchdowns.
 Dilger totaled 3,750 passing yards in his high school career.
 He also starred in basketball and baseball.

 College career

-Dilger was recruited by the University of Illinois, where he joined the football team in 1990 as a quarterback.
+Dilger was recruited by the University of Illinois Urbana-Champaign, where he joined the football team in 1990 as a quarterback.
 He redshirted his freshman year.
 During spring practice for the 1991 season, Dilger transitioned to tight end at the request of offensive coordinator Gene Dahlquist.
-He quickly rose through the depth charts to earn the starting tight end role by the beginning of the season.
+He climbed the team hierarchy rapidly and secured the starting tight end position before the season began.

 As a redshirt freshman in 1991, Dilger caught 18 passes for 212 yards and one touchdown.
 His 212 receiving yards set a freshman record for Illinois.
 In the second game of the season against Missouri, Dilger dropped a late pass in the endzone from quarterback Jason Verduzco that could have won the game, but the Illini lost 19–23.
 He redeemed himself throughout the season, with his best performance of the year coming in a 21–24 loss against Iowa, where he had five receptions for 77 yards.
 The Illini were ranked as high as #13 in the AP poll during the season, and played in the 1991 John Hancock Bowl, but lost 3–6 in a defensive struggle against UCLA.
 They finished the year at 6–6, with defensive coordinator Lou Tepper replacing John Mackovic at head coach prior to the bowl game.

 In the lead-up to the 1992 season, Dilger tore cartilage in his right knee in late-August and underwent arthroscopic knee surgery.
 While preparing to return to the lineup, Dilger tore cartilage in his left knee, which was also surgically repaired on September 28, 1992.
 After missing the first five games of the season, Dilger returned in a 14–24 loss to Iowa, where he caught one pass for six yards.
 Dilger recorded six catches on the season for 42 yards before breaking his left wrist during practice prior to the 1992 Holiday Bowl, which ended his season.